Central Airlines (China): History

 Central Airlines was originally founded as Homeland Airlines.
-It was established in 2019.
+It was established in 2016.
 It received its Air Operator's Certificate in April 2020 and started operations the next month.
-It operates both domestic and international flights with a fleet of three Boeing 737 Freighters.
-Only one of Central's aircraft is active as of 2020.
+It operates both domestic and international flights with a fleet of three Boeing 737 freighters.
+One of Central's Boeing 777F aircraft was operated to Paris CDG in August 2024.

 Central Airlines was first approved to operate Zhengzhou-Wuxi-Quanzhou/Shenzhen/Haikou flights in 2020.
 It has expressed interest in operating to Hong Kong, Macau, and Taiwan as well.